zodern/meteor-up/docs/docs.md

 For Let's Encrypt to work, you also need to:
 1. Make sure `meteor.env.ROOT_URL` starts with `https://`
 2. Setup DNS for each of the domains in `proxy.domains` to point to the server
 3. Open port 80 if it isn't.
-That port is used to verify that you control the domain.
+That port is used to verify that you control the domain
+4. If you are using Cloudflare, change the SSL setting under Crypto to `Full` or `Full (strict)`

 After changing the config, run `mup setup` and `mup reconfig`.
 It will automatically create the certificates and setup SSL, which can take up to a few minutes.
 The certificates will be automatically renewed when they expire within 30 days.